 FOR THE RECORD

-Regarding the NYAG jury trial outcome, the following report was issued by the NRA President, First Vice President, and Second Vice President.
+Regarding the NYAG jury trial outcome, the following report was issued by the then NRA President, First Vice President, and Second Vice President.

 Dear Fellow Board Members: